jbacic2/Theory-of-Records/theory_of_records.md

 ## Applications

 The theory of records has proven to have many applications in probabilistic analysis.
+Some of these include:
+- Bounding the hight of random binary search trees
+- Bounding the number of points on the convex hull of a set of random points in a sqaure
+- Analyzing the quicksort recursive tree

+## References
+1. Devroye, Luc.
+"A note on the height of binary search trees."
+J. ACM 33, 3 (July 1986), p.
+489–498, DOI:https://doi.org/10.1145/5925.5930
+2. Devroye, Luc.
+"Applications of the theory of records in the study of random trees."
+Acta Inf.
+26, 1–2 (Oct.
+1988), p.
+123–130, DOI:https://doi.org/10.1007/BF02915448
+3. Glick, Ned.
+“Breaking Records and Breaking Boards.”
+The American Mathematical Monthly, vol. 85, no. 1, Mathematical Association of America, 1978, p.
+2–26, https://doi.org/10.2307/2978044.
+4. Rényi, Alfréd.
+“Théorie des éléments saillants d'une suite d'observations.”
+(1962).